 - Save as Doc – convert a Google Sheets spreadsheet into a Google Document

-Without the functionality that these add-ons provide, it may take significantly more time and effort to perform certain tasks when using G Suite.
+Without the functionality that these add-ons provide, it may take significantly more time and effort to perform certain tasks when using Google Workspace.
 However, it is sensible to be cautious about how many add-ons are installed and be aware of the permissions that each add-on requests, particularly in a business setting.

-When you install an add-on from within Google Docs or Sheets, it will request several permissions for accessing your G Suite data and apps.
+When you install a Google Docs add-on or a Google Sheets add-on, it will request several permissions for accessing your Google Workspace data and Google apps.
 These may include:

-- Full access to all your Drive files
+- Full access to all your Google Drive files

 - Create new documents